 14.6.1 Minimum requirements to hold a state contest

 If a contest does not have a minimum participation of 20 youth from at least five different counties/units and two different Extension districts, the contest will be placed on probation for a year.
 If, during the probationary year, participant numbers do not meet or exceed the minimums above, state support of the contest will be discontinued.
 When a new contest is piloted, the pilot year will not be included in probation.

 14.6.2 State Judging and Related Contests

-Any team member that participates in the designated National 4-H contest is ineligible to compete again as a team member at the state level contest, excluding Horticulture Judging individuals.
+Any team member that participates in the designated National 4-H contest is ineligible to compete again as a team member at the state level contest, excluding Horticulture and Dairy Judging individuals.
 Individuals, who are part of a team that go to an invitational contest that is not the designated national contest, are eligible to compete on a team at the state level contest.
 All individuals who participate in a designated National level contest may return and compete as an individual in state competition.
-These individuals, excluding Horticulture Judging individuals, cannot compete on a team.
+These individuals, excluding Horticulture and Dairy Judging individuals, cannot compete on a team.
 An individual may enter a National 4-H competitive event in a specific program area only once.
 Participating members of a team entry (even if they are designated alternate by low score) are ineligible to enter the same event again as a part of another team at a National 4-H competitive event.
 The membership of the team at a National Contest must be the same individuals that participated in the state event.